Urashima Tarō: Adaptations

 The animated adaptation Urashima Tarō of the tale, premiered in 1918, is among some of the oldest anime created in Japan, the same year that Oz author Ruth Plumly Thompson adapted it as "Urashima and the Princess of the Sea" for The Philadelphia Public Ledger.

 The story influenced various works of fiction and a number of films.
 In 1945, Japanese writer Osamu Dazai published Otogizōshi ("fairytale book"), which includes a much expanded version of the story.
 Urashima's tale, as the other three included in the Otogizōshi, is used mostly as a platform for Dazai's own thoughts and musings.
 Ursula K. Le Guin's short story "A Fisherman of the Inland Sea" (or "Another Story", 1994) is a reception of the Urashima story set in the Ekumen or Hainish universe.

 The story was adapted in Brazil in the 1960s for use in an advertising campaign by airline Varig to promote the first direct flights between Rio de Janeiro and Tokyo.
 The campaign was produced by Lynxfilm and created by Ruy Perotti.
 The theme, sung by Rosa Miyake, became famous throughout the country.

 The Ultra Q episode title "Grow Up!
 Little Turtle" is largely based on Urashima Tarō's tale, along with elements of "The Boy Who Cried Wolf" and the original Gamera film.
-In it, Tarō is a schoolboy given to making up stories who is trying to grow a turtle to 99cm, at which point he believes it will take him to the Dragon Palace.
+In it, Tarō is a schoolboy given to making up stories who is trying to grow a turtle to 99 cm, at which point he believes it will take him to the Dragon Palace.